 - Solo exhibitors, or one-off curatorial projects, will have the exhibit's candidate work selected by the artist, the curator, Manifest's staff, or a combination based on consultation.
 Only one work may be included in consideration from each solo exhibition.

 - Prior to season 18, the amount of the award was $2,500.
-It was increased to $5,000 in light of the impacts of the pandemic on artists around the world.
+It was increased to $5,000 for seasons 18 and 19 in light of the impacts of the pandemic on artists around the world.
+It was then increased to a total of $9,000 to be awarded in $1,000 increments across our nine exhibit periods.
+Winners whose works are included in a subsequent exhibition remain eligible for the Award indefinitely.

 WHY THE GRAND JURY AWARD